pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 ```
 horace_4on("/usr/local/mprogs/Horace_bugfix")
 ```
 - Run such tests as you need to ensure that the user's problem is fixed.
+The user can carry on working with your bugfix area until github is updated and propagated.
 - As with the main deployment process, now add, commit and push your changes to github, making a pull request.
 - Github via Jenkins should run the tests, and reviewers should approve your changes.
 - when tests pass and reviewers approve, merge your changes into master on github.
 - Now do a git pull on ALL the repositories you have touched; Horace/Herbert to make sure your changes have updated IDAaaS; and Horace_bugfix/Herbert_bugfix to ensure that these bugfix areas are ready for the next fix.

 #### General deploy comments